Professional Resources

 To complete StrengthsFinder® please email: careers@utep.edu for an access code.
 This access code is unique to you.
 After completing the assessment, please schedule an appointment with a Career Center staff member to discuss your results!

-Please note that these are links to sites not tied to UTEP, please use due diligence when entering or providing personal information.
+Please note these are links to sites not tied to UTEP, use due diligence when entering or providing personal information.

 COMPANY REVIEWS